ProctorU/storm/README.md

 <br>

-> Storm is a 100% open-source, internationalized, platform that provides a self-hosted monitoring service to your web apps.
-It provides Slack notifications, AWS server reboot within Slack, and many more useful features.
+> Storm is a 100% open-source and internationalized platform that provides a self-hosted monitoring service to your web apps.
+It provides Slack notifications, AWS server reboot within Slack, response-time graphs, and many more useful features.

 ## Table of contents